UAB vs. Louisiana Tech NCAA Football Odds, Plays and Insights | November 6, 2021

 Louisiana Tech Stats and Trends

-- Louisiana Tech has three wins against the spread in eight games this year.

-- This season, the Bulldogs have won against the spread in each of their two games as an underdog of 13.5 points or more.
+- The Bulldogs have always covered the spread this season when underdogs by 13.5 points or more.

-- Louisiana Tech's games this season have hit the over on five of eight set point totals (62.5%).

-- Louisiana Tech is 3-2 against the spread and 2-3 overall when the team scores more than 20.4 points.
+- Louisiana Tech is 3-2 against the spread and 2-3 overall in games when it scores more than 20.4 points.

-- When Louisiana Tech picks up more than 324.8 yards, the team is 3-3 against the spread and 1-5 overall.
+- When Louisiana Tech totals more than 324.8 yards, the team is 3-3 against the spread and 1-5 overall.

-- The Bulldogs have 13 giveaways this season, while the Blazers have 14 takeaways .
+- This season the Bulldogs have 13 turnovers, one fewer than the Blazers have takeaways (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.